ulthiel/NetatmoInflux/Readme.md

 #WeatherStats

 ***
-WeatherStats is a collection of Python scripts for general sensor data management and analysis with a local SQLite database as backbone.
+WeatherStats is a collection of (cross-platform) Python scripts for general sensor data management and analysis with a local SQLite database as backbone.
 The design of the software is quite general but the main application is weather data like temperature, precipitation, etc. A central feature is a user-friendly interface to [Netatmo](https://www.netatmo.com/) servers: remote data of Netatmo sensors can be automatically downloaded and added to the local database for analysis.
 Interfaces for other data devices may be added in the future.

 I've written this software just for myself, it's open source and free (GPL).
 If it's also useful for you, I'd be happy about a donation.